They laughed, they cried, they killed monsters: How friendships thrived in video games during the pandemic

 He’s already talked to a few people he thinks he’ll definitely be able to hang out with this year in real life.
 Maybe they’ll have an old fashioned LAN party night, he said, where everyone gets together and plays video games on their own computers in the same location.

 Not everyone prefers real-world interactions over online socializing.
 Kathryn Morris absolutely misses seeing her best friend of nine years in person, but they found a rhythm online while isolated.
 Morris, 20, has a Discord server where they hang out with a group of online friends.
-She affectionally calls it their “little corner of chaos.”
+She affectionately calls it their “little corner of chaos.”
 Morris started out playing games like “Pokémon” and “Minecraft,” but now she and the group mostly share jokes, life updates and memes, or play a role-playing game that they make up on the spot.
 The past year has been hard, but she’s found a comfort level online that wasn’t always easy to come by in real life.

 “Being able to communicate from behind a screen allows me to use my online persona — Alexis — as a mask.
 It makes me feel safer, or even a bit stronger than if it was just me in front of someone I didn’t know,” said Morris.
 “Being online allows me to be anonymous, whereas being physically present, doesn’t.”